Ainsley Rodriguez Shows Off Her ‘Beach Bum’ Workout In A Yellow Bikini

-Fitness influencer Ainsley Rodriguez wowed her two million Instagram followers after demonstrating a grueling “beach bum” workout.
-Rodriguez is known as one of the most successful exercise accounts on the social media site.
+Fitness influencer Ainsley Rodriguez wowed her 2 million Instagram followers after demonstrating a grueling “beach bum” workout.
+Rodriguez has one of the most successful exercise accounts on the social media site.

 Showing that she is her own best advertisement, Rodriguez wore a tiny yellow bikini for the videos.
 The top was a classic triangle style with string ties in a halter neckline, and the bottom was a classic brief cut with side ties and a ruffled hem.

-The bright shade not only was the perfect color for the upcoming Easter weekend, but also highlighted her deep golden tan.
+The bright shade was the perfect color for the upcoming Easter weekend, and it also highlighted her deep golden tan.
 It was also a pop of color against the bright blue ocean of Miami Beach that served as her background.

 Rodriguez kept the rest of her look simple.
 She styled her long brown locks into a practical topknot.
 Her sole accessories consisted of a gold cuff bracelet and stud earrings.